Skip to Content

 A Moderate Walk on Mount Kenya Chogoria Route

-We set out on a journey to get a sneak peek of the most scenic of all Mt.
-Kenya routes and taste the magic of Mount Kenya.
-Join us for a gentle hike to magnificent Lake Ellis and the breathtaking Nithi Fall on Mount Kenya Chogoria route.
+We set out on a journey to get a sneak peek of the most scenic route on Mt.
+Kenya and to taste the magic of Mount Kenya.
+Join us for a gentle hike to magnificent Lake Ellis and the breathtaking Nithi Falls on the Mount Kenya Chogoria route.

-We begin our hike at the Chogoria gate and trek through the beautiful Hargenia forest, past a fisheries station.
-As we approach Road Head camp, we will take a detour on the right toward Lake Ellis.
+We begin our hike at the Chogoria gate and hike through the beautiful Hargenia forest, past a fisheries station.
+As we approach Road Head camp, we will take a right onto the road toward Lake Ellis.
 Prepare to be enchanted by the glittering blue-green reflections of the afternoon sun on Lake Ellis against the Hinde Valley’s beautiful backdrop.
 Feel free to bring your best dress and take killer shots by the lakeside!

-If you are up for some more magic, take a slightly more intense challenge and walk with us up a gentle slope and down to the beautiful-beautiful Nithi Fall.
+If you are up for some more magic, take a slightly more intense challenge and walk with us up a gentle slope and down to the magnificent Nithi Falls.
 This adds some 4 km to your hike, but the reward is well worth the hassle.

 Lake Ellis Hike Distance And Stats